-Of the US$791 million requested for the DRC 2012 HAP, $443 million (56 per cent) has been funded so far.
-About half a million people have been displaced since the last escalation of fighting in North Kivu in April 2012.
+Of the US$892 million requested for the DRC 2013 HAP, $751 million (84,8 per cent) has been funded.
+About half a million people have been displaced since the last escalation of fighting in Katanga province in September 2013.
 A new humanitarian crisis looms, adding to DRC's monumental humanitarian needs.

 There are several funding mechanisms for the projects in line with the HAP objectives and priorities.
 Among those:

 - The Emergency Response Fund (ERF) has been operational since 2004.
-In 2013, $476,693 thousands had been allocated to 2 projects in DRC..
-In 2013, we also decided to close the ERF and to replace it by the 'Reserve' of the CHF.
+In 2013, $314,958 thousands had been allocated to 2 projects in DRC.
+In December 2013, the ERF was formally closed and replace it by the 'Reserve' of the CHF.

 OCHA management of these funds allows for a faster response to humanitarian needs.
 The HAP ensures coordination of humanitarian action in the country, while tracking funding facilitates transparency in how it is mobilized.